Updated Amendments to Phase 2 – On-Campus Research

 If your research involves human participants, please submit your Research Activity Plan to this portal.

 Consultation with External Research Partners

-Meetings with external research partners and stakeholders (collaborators, industry, community, and government representatives) are encouraged to take place remotely, when possible.
-In cases where that’s not feasible, please contact your ADR or the Office of the Vice-President, Research at email@example.com.
+Meetings with external research partners and stakeholders (collaborators, industry, community, and government representatives) are encouraged to take place remotely.
+In cases where that’s not feasible, all distancing and face-mask guidelines must be followed and an attendance record must be kept.